leandroagudelo189/jekyll-now/_posts/2018-04-14-Deep-Q-Learning-Implementation.md

     ''' now let's make the function that determines the sample input from the batch-transition or batch_size''' def sample(self, batch_size):

     	# we need the memory and the size of the batches
         samples = zip(*random.sample(self.memory, batch_size))

         '''
-        the zip function changes the shape of the list we cannot return the samples directly because we need to put it in a pytorch variable to do this we use the map() that will take the samples and map them into torch variable containing the tensors and the gradients it takes several arguments: the first is the function we want to use and the second the sequnce we want to applied the function on in sum, we use the map() to create subfunctions for additional manipulations of the data we call it lambda x and it is followed by what we want it to return in this case we want to transform our samples (previous line of code) into a torch variable
+        the zip function changes the shape of the list.
+        We cannot return the samples directly because we need to put it in a pytorch variable.
+        To do this, we use the map() function; it will take the samples and map them to torch variables containing the tensors and the gradients.
+        It takes several arguments: the first one is the function we want to use and the second the sequnce we want to applied the function on.
+        In sum, we use the map() to create subfunctions for additional manipulations of the data.
+        We call it lambda x and it is followed by what we want it to return, in this case we want to transform our samples (previous line of code) into a torch variables.
-        we will then use the Variable function from torch.
+        So we use the Variable function from torch.
-        Inside of this f(x) we will convert x since x is gonna be the sample once we apply lambda on it in order to get everything well aligned we also need to concatenate the actions with the states so each row corresponds to the action, the state and the reward for its "t" we then use torch.cat to get x and the first dimension that has index 0
+        In order to get everything well aligned we also need to concatenate the actions with the states.
+        This way, each row corresponds to the action, the state and the reward for its "t"

         '''
         return map(lambda x: Variable(torch.cat(x, 0)), samples)
         '''